xStarbound/xStarbound/nix/README.md

     # Mods!
 With the power of Nix,
     # you can seperate your modded/vanilla Starbound installs from each other! :-)
     # This encapsulation is especially useful for mods like Frackin' Universe which permanently changes mutable user state,
-    # and crashes if you later remove the mod.
+    # and crashes if you later remove the mod. (@fezzedone: Don't need to worry about that anymore with xStarbound though.)
     mods = [

       # use a pre-packaged mod from xStarbound